moliver28/research-handbook/content/handbook/values/_index.md

 It might be challenging to pronounce names from a different language or culture than your own, but with some effort, name pronunciation can be learned by anyone.
 Some ways to achieve this are:

-- Ask the person for help in a private space: "I'm sorry, I don't think I am pronouncing your name correctly?
+- Ask the person for help in a private space: "I'm sorry, I don't think I am pronouncing your name correctly.
 Can you help me with the correct pronunciation?"
 - Use the written and recorded pronunciation tools in Slack.
 - Use online tools such as videos recorded on YouTube or [NameShouts](https://www.nameshouts.com/).
 - Practice the pronunciation with a friend or team member who knows the correct pronunication.